syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Floating-Window.md

 {% highlight C# %}

-//To disable the redocking the floating window on caption double click.
+//To disable the Redocking the floating window on caption double click.

 this.dockingManager1.EnableDoubleClickOnCaption = false;